 The Company is obligated to reimburse FIDAC for its costs incurred under the management agreement.
 In addition, the management agreement permits FIDAC to require the Company to pay for its pro rata portion of rent, telephone, utilities, office furniture, equipment, machinery and other office, internal and overhead expenses of FIDAC incurred in the operation of the Company.
 These expenses are allocated between FIDAC and the Company based on the ratio of the Company's proportion of gross assets compared to all remaining gross assets managed by FIDAC as calculated at each quarter end.
 FIDAC and the Company will modify this allocation methodology, subject to the Company's board of directors' approval if the allocation becomes inequitable (i.e., if the Company becomes very highly leveraged compared to FIDAC's other funds and accounts).
-For the quarter ending June 30, 2008, FIDAC has waived its right to request reimbursement from the Company for these expenses.
-The Company was required to reimburse FIDAC for all costs FIDAC paid on behalf of the Company incurred in connection with the formation, organization and initial public offering of the Company, which amounted to \$697,947.
+FIDAC has waived its right to request reimbursement from the Company of these expenses until such time as it determines to rescind that waiver.

-During the quarter ended June 30, 2008, 32,300 shares of restricted stock issued by the Company to FIDAC's employees vested, as discussed in Note 10.
+During the quarter ended March 31, 2009, 32,225 shares of restricted stock issued by the Company to FIDAC's employees vested, as discussed in Note 8.

 In March 2008, the Company entered into a RMBS repurchase agreement and a receivables sales agreement with Annaly.
 These agreements contain customary representations, warranties and covenants.
-As of June 30, 2008, the Company was financing \$50 million under this agreement.
-As of August 6, 2008, the Company had \$606 million outstanding under this agreement, which constitutes 48% of its financing.
+As of March 31, 2009, the Company was financing \$452.5 million under this agreement.

-14. Commitments and Contingencies
+12. Commitments and Contingencies

 From time to time, the Company may become involved in various claims and legal actions arising in the ordinary course of business.
-Management is not aware of any reported or unreported contingencies at June 30, 2008.
+Management is not aware of any reported or unreported contingencies at March 31, 2009.